 Umar Khalid’s speech not a terrorist act, says Delhi High Court

-Police have alleged that the speech made in Maharashtra’s Amravati in February 2020 was part of a conspiracy to incite riots in Delhi that month.
+The police have alleged that the speech made in Maharashtra’s Amravati in February 2020 was part of a conspiracy to incite riots in Delhi that month.

-The speech delivered by activist Umar Khalid in Maharashtra’s Amravati district in February 2020 was in “bad taste” but that does not make it a terrorist act, the Delhi High Court said on Monday, Live Law reported.
+The speech delivered by activist Umar Khalid in Maharashtra’s Amravati district in February 2020 was in “bad taste” but that would not make it a terrorist act, the Delhi High Court said on Monday, Live Law reported.

-The Delhi Police have alleged that the speech was part of a conspiracy to incite riots in the city from February 23 to February 29 in 2020 after clashes broke out between the supporters of the Citizenship Amendment Act and those opposing the law.
+The Delhi Police have alleged that the speech was part of a conspiracy to incite riots in the National Capital in February 2020.

+From February 23 to February 29 in 2020, clashes broke out between the supporters of the Citizenship Amendment Act and those opposing the law.
 The violence claimed 53 lives and hundreds were injured.
 The majority of those killed were Muslims.

 Khalid was arrested in the riots case on September 14, 2020, and is facing charges under the Unlawful (Activities) Prevention Act for allegedly hatching a conspiracy to fuel the riots.

-On Monday, a bench of Justices Siddharth Mridul and Rajnish Bhatnagar was hearing an appeal filed by Khalid challenging a trial court order that refused him bail .
+On Monday, a bench of Justices Siddharth Mridul and Rajnish Bhatnagar was hearing an appeal filed by Khalid challenging a trial court order that refused him bail.

-“If the case of the prosecution is premised on how offensive the speech was, that by itself won’t constitute an offence,” the Justice Mridul said.
+“If the case of the prosecution is premised on how offensive the speech was, that by itself won’t constitute an offence,” Justice Mridul said.

 The judge remarked that Khalid’s speech was “offensive and distasteful”.